phaustin/quantecon-example/book/docs/python_by_example.md

 ## Another Application

-Let\'s do one more application before we turn to exercises.
+Let's do one more application before we turn to exercises.

 In this application, we plot the balance of a bank account over time.